ManasaUpadhyaya/Flanking-sequences-around-a-phospho-site-in-a-protein/README.md

-# Pythonscript for capturing flanking sequences around an indicated phophosite in a protein
+# Python script for capturing flanking sequences around an indicated phophosite in a protein
 Input:
 Excel sheet with the phosphosites mentioned for every peptide accession number.
 File with all the accession numbers of the protein